Fully Energy-Efficient Randomized Backoff: Slow Feedback Loops Yield Fast Contention Resolution: Technical Overview

 \subsection{Contention}

 For any slot $t$, we define the \defn{contention $\Con$} $= \sum_{u} 1 / w_u(t)$ to be the sum of the sending probabilities in that slot, i.e., the expected number of packets that attempt to send during that slot.
 We say contention is \defn{high} when $\Con > \chigh$, where {\boldmath{$\chigh$}}$>1$ is some fixed positive constant.
 Conversely, we say that contention is \defn{low} when $\Con < \clow$, where we define {\boldmath{$\clow$}} to be some fixed positive constant such that $\clow \leq 1/\wmin$.
 Otherwise, if contention is in $[\clow, \chigh]$, then we say that contention is \defn{good}.
+We also refer to these three windows of contention as \defn{contention regimes}.